 To lift the helicopter and its cargo off the ground the rotor system as a whole must create enough lift to overcome the weight.
-Each blade must do its part but a blade can only do so much.
+Each individual blade can only lift so much.
 The load imposed on a rotor blade as it begins to lift the helicopter is called Rotor Blade Loading.

 To calculate this we take the Maximum Gross Weight of the helicopter and divide it by surface area the blades have then divide that amount by the number of main rotor blades it has.

 |Helicopter||Maximum Gross Weight||Disk Surface Area||Disk Load||# Main Rotor Blades||Single Blade Load|

 |Eurocopter AS350 Astar B3||4961 lb|

 As you can see in the table above most helicopter designers try to get each blade load to around 1-2 lb/ft² or 6-9 kg/m² apart from the Bell 212.
 This has a much higher blade loading because it is a heavy aircraft with only 2 blades to lift that weight.
 This was probably one of the main reasons why Bell increased the rotor head to 4 blades when they developed the Bell 412.

 The Bell 212, Bell 214 & Bell AH-1 Cobra have the some of the largest blades that a 2-blade rotor system can physically be.

 To lift large amounts of weight more blades are required to spread the load.
 But more blades brings more problems!

 For smaller helicopters, a two-bladed or 3-bladed rotor system gives the best option as the disk load is easily overcome with fewer blades.
 This makes design easier, costs less, uses fewer parts and weighs less.